valencia21/valencia21.github.io/_posts/2020-12-29-the-case-for-cage-free.markdown

 ---
 layout: post
 title:  "The Case for Cage-free Campaigns"
-date:   2020-11-15 17:00:00 +0900
+date:   2020-12-29 18:30:00 +0900
 categories:
 ---

+*Thank you to Yuki Takahashi (Animal Rights Center Japan) and Maho Cavalier (The Humane League) for proofreading and corrections.
+Any and all mistakes my own.*

+**Contents**
+* Do not remove this line (it will not be displayed) {:toc}

 ## TL;DR

 - Farm animal welfare is considered a high-priority cause area by the Effective Altruism community due to the sheer scale, neglectedness and tractability of the problem.
 - Layer hens are one of the most farmed animals both globally and in Japan (excluding fish).
-- Battery cages are plausibly extremely bad; many sources have evaluated a life in a battery cage to provide the lowest levels of welfare across all farmed land animals.
+- Battery cages are plausibly extremely bad; some sources have evaluated a life in a battery cage to provide the lowest levels of welfare across all farmed land animals.
 - Over 99% of layer hens in Japan are raised in battery cages, subject to the same terrible conditions as hens overseas.
 - Campaigning for corporations to source eggs from cage-free producers has been historically successful, plausibly affecting 310-570 million layer hens per year globally.
 - A dollar spent on corporate cage-free campaigns can potentially affect between 12-160 years of chicken life.
-- There are organizations that are still working on generating cage-free pledges from corporations that still have room for further funding; you could potentially have a big impact by donating.
+- There are organizations still working on generating cage-free pledges from corporations that still have room for further funding; you could potentially have a big impact by donating.

-**Contents**
-* Do not remove this line (it will not be displayed) {:toc}

 ## What is Effective Altruism (EA)?